Frolic

 Q-foot and Q-needle on low shank Kenmore machine

-I tried stitching with the Q needle, a regular sewing needle, and a modern stretch needle on this 4-way stretch knit.
+I tried stitching with the Q needle, a regular sewing needle, and a modern stretch needle on this super stretchy knit.
+(Using the Q foot with each one.)

 Red = standard all purpose needle